Roshnitm/Web-development-1/README.md

 # Web-development-1
-My first website using HTML and CSS. created a website for ice-cream shop.
+# Rossie-ice-creams
+Welcome to My first Website!
+This is a simple and visually appealing website built using HTML and CSS to showcase delicious ice creams and provide store information.

+🌟 Features:
+    🍨 Beautiful and colorful UI for an engaging experience

+    📜 Home, Menu, About, and Contact pages

+    🎨 Fully responsive design for desktop and mobile

+    📌 Interactive navigation for easy browsing

+🛠️ Technologies Used
+    HTML - Structure of the web pages

+    CSS - Styling and layout